thorchain/docs/thornodes/fullnode/midgard-linux.md

 ## Systemd

-Create a service file to be able to manage the thornode process via systemd
+Create a service file to be able to manage the Midgard process via systemd

 {% code title="/etc/systemd/system/midgard.service" overflow="wrap" %}